+i.
+Tuesday When not in class.
+Over lunch and after lunch,

+ii.
+Wednesday By Appointment Only

+iii.
+Thursday When not in class.
+Over lunch.

+iv.
+Friday By Appointment Only

-3. Email in the office: rremin@cbccts.ca remindachs@telus.net b.
-Voice in the office: 410-2000 ext 7906 c.
+Email in the office: rremin@auc-nuc.ca

+Voice in the office: 410-2000 ext 7906

 Voice at home: 946-4635

 - 4. Absences are intolerable because of the nature of the subject being learned and the manner in which this course is taught, namely the inductive method.
 If you must miss a class please work through the lesson(s) missed and then come to the instructor with any problems or questions.
 In the event you cannot be prepared, you are better being in class unprepared than not in class at all. - 5.
 The instructor shall comply with all academic regulations as printed in the current Catalogue and Student Handbook, and it is the student's responsibility to be familiar with these regulations.
-The following policies and regulations are particularly important. - a.
-Add/Drop Policy: Students wishing to add a course should refer to the current academic calendar for the last day to officially enter the class.
+The following academic policies are particularly relevant.

+- Add/Drop Policy: Students wishing to add a course should refer to the current academic calendar for the last day to officially enter the class.
 Students intending to withdraw from a course must complete the relevant Registration Revision form.
-The dates by which students may voluntarily withdraw from a course without penalty are contained in the Calendar of Events in the academic calendar. - b.
-Course Extensions or Alternative Examination Requests: Students may not turn in course work after the date of the scheduled final examination for the course unless they have received permission for a "Course Extension."
+The dates by which students may voluntarily withdraw from a course without penalty are contained in the Calendar of Events in the academic calendar. - Course Extensions or Alternative Examination Requests: Students may not turn in course work after the date of the scheduled final examination for the course unless they have received permission for a "Course Extension."
 Alternative times for final examinations cannot be scheduled without prior approval.
-Requests for course extensions or alternative examination times must be submitted to the Registrar's Office two weeks prior to examination week (noted as the "Last Day for c.
-Plagiarism and Academic Dishonesty.
-The seminary maintains a zero tolerance policy on plagiarism and academic dishonesty.
+Requests for course extensions or alternative examination times must be submitted to the Registrar's Office two weeks prior to examination week (noted as the "Last Day for Alternative Exam or Course Extension Requests" on the academic calendar).
+Course extensions are only granted for serious issues that arise "due to circumstances beyond the student's control." - Plagiarism and Academic Dishonesty.
+The seminary maintains a zero tolerant policy on plagiarism and academic dishonesty.
 Plagiarism and academic dishonesty can result in a failing grade for an assignment for the course, or immediate dismissal from the seminary.
 Even unintentional plagiarism is to be avoided at all costs.
 Students are expected to be familiar with the policy statements in the current academic calendar and the student handbook that deal with plagiarism, academic dishonesty (cheating), and the penalties and procedures for dealing ith these matters.
 All cases of academic dishonesty are reported to the Academic Dean.